6 Minute Read

 The BACnet standard defines 54 different standard object types.
 Each object is identified with an object identifier.
 An object identifier is a 32-bit binary number containing a code for the object type and the object instance number.
 In addition, every object, no matter its purpose or function, has a collection of properties that define the object.
 Each property includes at least a name and a value.

-Few of these common objects types are:
+A few of these common objects types are:

 A BACnet property conveys information about a BACnet object.
 Objects have a collection of properties based on the function and purpose of the object.
 Each property contains: